eslager/TGIS311_FA20/Lab5-instructions.md

 * Describe your initial plans for your Capstone project

 ### Additional resources
-This section will be updated soon with information about good sources of CSS/HTML templates, examples of portfolio sites from past students in the MSGT program, and a grading breakdown.

 #### Finding and using HTML and CSS templates
 There are plenty of excellent templates available for free under Creative Commons licenses or similar, and I would recommend that you not pay for any.
 You must find a template that is responsive, meaning it will display well on different sized screens.